How To Run Without Losing Muscle Mass + 10 Effective Ways To Do So

 Therefore, the energy to run, or the calories that get burned, have to come from somewhere.

-Depending on the intensity of your run, which can be thought of as the percentage of your VO2 max you’re working at, your body will burn stored carbohydrates (glycogen) and fat (stored triglycerides in fat cells) to create most of the energy your muscles need for your workout.
+Depending on the intensity of your run, your body will burn stored carbohydrates (glycogen) and fat (stored triglycerides in fat cells) to create most of the energy your muscles need for your workout.

 A person with sunglasses running down a road.